zyteo/Login_MERN/readme.md

 Got the set up done.

 - 16 Dec: Refine authentication.
 Read up more about localstorage.
 Made use of set, get and remove item for local storage.
+Done with login app.

 ```
 ---